Stealthpwn/CTF-Challenges-/README.md

 ## Introduction

 This CTF machine is designed to test and improve your skills in network analysis, privilege escalation, enumeration and more.
+There are four flags hidden throughout the machine for you to discover.

 ## Features